indhub/tfperftest/perftest/readme.md

     worker3                                                                                                                                                                                100%  112KB 111.6KB/s   00:00
     Nodes: 2; GPUs per node: 2; Images/sec: 16.808

-The scripts also write these data into the 'log' folder.
+The scripts also write this data into the 'log' folder.